Dummerston Historical Society

 The Society is handicapped accessible and free of charge.
 For more info, call 254-9311 or 257-9358.

-MEETINGS & PROJECTS: The DHS holds four meetings a year – one annual meeting in January and three others quarterly, held on the third Thursday of April, July, and October.
+MEETINGS & PROJECTS: The DHS holds four meetings a year – one annual meeting in January and three others quarterly, held in the third week of April, July, and October.
 The Society also plans one to four public events per year, which include photography and art exhibitions, educational programs, and open houses.
 A project documenting current history called “Making History” and efforts to record oral histories are ongoing.

 VOLUNTEERING: The DHS is a nonprofit that relies entirely on the volunteer work and generosity of its members, and new volunteers are always welcome.
 Your interests and time available will be appreciated.